 While the prospect of a rejuvenated Compass with an even larger war chest, and publicly traded shares, might strike renewed fear into the hearts of other brokerage leaders, it may be good news indeed for Compass’s thousands of agents.
 And at the head of that thrust are Robert Reffkin and Ori Allon, the two founders, senior company executives and two of the most powerful people in real estate today.

 Robert Reffkin, CEO Compass

-Reffkin has been pushing Compass hard as he works to manifest his company’s “2020 Vision:” a goal to attain 20 percent market share in 20 core metro markets across the country by 2020.
 Prior to Compass, Reffkin worked as chief of staff to the president and chief operating officer of Goldman Sachs, following a five-year stint working in the firm’s private equity arm.
-Prior to Goldman Sachs, he worked at large investment bank Lazard and McKinsey & Company.
+Before that, he worked at the investment bank Lazard and at McKinsey & Company.
 In 2005, he served as a White House Fellow as special assistant to the Secretary of the Treasury.
 Robert is also the founder of the nonprofit New York Needs You.
 He received a BA and MBA from Columbia University.

 Ori Allon’s technology expertise, honed at Google and Twitter, gives Compass technology street cred and a competitive edge that many brokers cannot match.
 Before Compass, he served as the director of engineering at Twitter’s New York City office, after selling his prior company, Julpan, to Twitter in 2011.
 Before joining Twitter, Allon served a stint at Google after the tech giant acquired his patented thesis called Orion.
 During his time at Google he led a search quality team that integrated the Orion technology and algorithms into the Google search engine.
 Allon earned his doctorate in computer science at the University of New South Wales in Sydney, Australia.